Skip to main content

 Data Quality Metrics

-Detailed Metrics Flow: See Data Quality Metrics Flow in Appendix A for the complete metrics diagram.
+Detailed Metrics Flow: See Data Quality Metrics Flow in ETL Pipeline Diagrams for the complete metrics diagram.

 Key Design Decisions